vat-projects/theclicksly/src/md/policies-en/terms-and-conditions.md

 <div>

-1. These website Terms and Conditions (“Terms”) form a legally binding agreement between Youmedia Inc, operating under the brand The Clicksly, registered at Intershore Chambers, Road Town, Tortola, British Virgin Islands, with registration number 2174481 (“Company,” “we,” “us,” or “our”), and you, a visitor or user of our website (“you” and “website,” respectively).
+1. These website Terms and Conditions (“Terms”) form a legally binding agreement between <span>Youmedia Inc</span>, operating under the brand The Clicksly, registered at <span>Intershore Chambers, Road Town, Tortola, British Virgin Islands</span>, with registration number <span>2174481</span> (“Company,” “we,” “us,” or “our”), and you, a visitor or user of our website (“you” and “website,” respectively).
 2. By accessing the website, you confirm that you have read and understood these Terms.
 3. As further detailed below, you agree to be bound by them and fully comply with applicable laws and regulations related to your use of the website or its services.
 4. You also represent and warrant that you are eligible to enter these Terms or, where applicable, have the proper authorization to do so.